London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Even though it can get quite busy at times, it has a small-town appeal.
 Everything is clustered together and easy to walk to.

-Shop at local boutiques, sightsee the historic monuments, and enjoy a picturesque stroll next to the rivers that slice through the city.
+Shop at local boutiques, sightsee the historical monuments, and enjoy a picturesque stroll next to the rivers that slice through the city.

 The Canterbury Cathedral is a must-see.
 It’s one of England’s most treasured Christian monuments and has an impressive timeline going back to the year 1070.